MZ195/Python-color-palette-generator/README.md

 ## Introduction

 A neat application of K-means algorithm is generating color Palettes from images.<br/>
-Kmeans algorithm is an iterative algorithm that tries to partition the dataset into Kpre-defined distinct non-overlapping subgroups (clusters) where each data point belongs to only one group.<br/>
+K-means algorithm is an iterative algorithm that tries to partition the dataset into K pre-defined distinct non-overlapping subgroups (clusters) where each data point belongs to only one group.<br/>

 The way kmeans algorithm works is as follows:
 1. Specify number of clusters K.